linkerd/website/linkerd.io/content/2.11/reference/policy-resources.md

 +++
-title = "Server and ServerAuthroization" description = "Details on the specification and what is possible with policy resources."
+title = "Server and ServerAuthorization" description = "Details on the specification and what is possible with policy resources."
 +++